South and Southeast Asian Studies (BA)

 - The international security of small states in South Asia

 - Why has income inequality increased rapidly in Indonesia between 2003 and 2011?

 For this programme, we have multiple language courses.
 Those courses are: Hindi, Tibetan, Sanskrit and Indonesian.
 For learning Hindi, you can start with the Devanagari script that the language uses.
 For Tibetan, you can take a look at the Tibetan alphabet.
 Next, for Sanskrit and Indonesian, you can look at the learning methods that are used at the programme.
 For Sanskrit, The Cambridge Introduction to Sanskrit method is used and for Indonesian Indonesian: A Comprehensive Grammar.

 For the course Premodern History of South and Southeast Asia, the book A History of Southeast Asia: Critical Crossroads by Anthony Reid is required.
 If you are interested in this course, you can maybe find the book in a local library.
 The book is also available online, where you can the first chapter.

 "I really enjoyed the course ‘State, Politics and Economy in Modern South and Southeast Asia’.
 This course has sparked my interest in international politics.
 Next year I’m going to focus on Southeast Asia, more specifically Indonesia.
 There is no better place to study that topic than in Leiden: the amazing collections provide great sources."

 As a student of South and Southeast Asian Studies, you can expect a full working week of about 40 hours.
 You will spend an average of 14 hours in-class, for example lectures or tutorials, and the rest of the time on independent study.
-You attend lectures focused upon a particular topic; the lectures are complemented by tutorials in which the material is discussed in greater depth and with more student input, for example in solo or group presentations.
+You attend lectures focused on a particular topic; the lectures are complemented by tutorials in which the material is discussed in greater depth and with more student input, for example in solo or group presentations.